Compare: There Is No Rose Of Swich Vertu (Chambers and Sidgwick, with notes)

 Transeamus is translated as "Let us follow."; another translation is "let us turn [from earth to heaven."
 See Robbins, Early English Christmas Carols, p.
 66.

 Also found in Richard Runciman Terry, Two Hundred Folk Carols (London: Burns Oates & Washbourne Limited, 1933), Carol #195, p.
 45. Rev Terry notes that the words and melody from a parchment roll in the library of Trinity College, Cambridge.
 (Date, Fifteenth Century.).
 Mode XIII.
-See: Cambridge UK, Trinity College O.3.58 (1230).
+See: Cambridge UK, Trinity College O.3.58 (1230) (opens in a new window at an external site).

 Also found in Richard Leighton Greene, ed., A Selection of English Carols.
 (Oxford: At the Clarendon Press, 1962), #46, p.
 107 (the original form, 15th Century, citing Trinity College, Cambridge, MS. O. 3.
 58).
 The modern form, according to the Index, is #76, but I was unable to locate it in the book.
 Carol #76, p.
 138, has a first verse beginning "If thou serve a lord of prys."